Meet at the front steps of the Cathedral of St. John the Divine, 1047 Amsterdam Ave at 112th Street.

 Tours run rain or shine.
 Please arrive 15 minutes prior to tour start time.
 Registration is limited to 15; walk-ups are not guaranteed a spot on the tour.
 This tour is approved for 2.5 LU/HSW in AIA CES.

 The safety and comfort of our guides and guests is our number one priority.
 By registering for this tour, you acknowledge and agree to adhere to the following guidelines:

-- This tour will be conducted outside; masks are optional for vaccinated individuals.
-In accordance with CDC guidelines, unvaccinated guests must please wear a mask throughout the tour.
+- Face masks will be required for all during remarks made inside.
+Once outside, vaccinated individuals may remove masks.
+In accordance with CDC guidelines, unvacccincated guests must please wear a mask throughout the tour.

 - Maintaining six feet of distance from the guide and anyone not in your party is strongly encouraged.

 Failure to follow these guidelines may result in your guide requesting that you kindly leave the tour group.
 Refunds will not be provided for tours canceled due to a failure to comply with safety guidelines.